 “My youngest has poor fine motor skills, she’ll never be the dancers her sisters are.
 She sees an occupational therapist regularly.
 Oh…and a speech therapist.
 She always scores low on her academic tests.
 But that’s not what bothers me the most….what breaks my heart is that she struggles with friendships.
 She’s hard to be around and her peers know it.
 They avoid her.
 She’s rarely invited over to anyone’s house, much less a birthday party.”

-Sara raised and lowered her shoulders, “My husband and I are ‘all in’ this parenting thing.
+Sara raised and lowered her shoulders, “My husband and I are ‘all in’ this parenting thing and love her times a million.
 She is getting the help she needs.
 We’re up for it, we’re doing fine…I’m okay…it’s just frustrating.”

 (Supermom cape, now on the floor.)